AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/map-user-attributes.md

    >
    >The operators `Is Truthy` and `Is Falsy` do not require values.

-1. Select whether you want to apply the value of a field in your identity manager to the Workfront field, or if you want to apply a specific constant value.
+1. Select whether you want to apply the value of an attribute in your identity manager to the Workfront field, or if you want to apply a specific constant value.

 1. Enter the name of the identity manager field that you want to apply, or enter the text of the constant value you want to apply.